abeldekat/lazyflex.nvim/README.md

 **lazyflex**:

-1. Returns immediately when there are no keywords supplied to _enable_ or _disable_
+1. Returns immediately when there are no keywords or presets supplied to _enable_ or _disable_
 2. Only operates on plugins that are not unconditionally disabled(`plugin.enabled = false`)

 ### Important properties